Interviews

 Connecting on LinkedIn

 It’s not out of the norm to want to network with the person you had an interview with.
-Staying in touch allows you to build relationships with people in your field and find future opportunities.
+Staying in touch lets you build relationships with professionals in your field and find future opportunities.

-If you don’t hear back from them, it’s best to move on respectfully.
+If you don’t hear back from them, it’s best to move on.
+Check out this example:

 Subject line: [Job Title] interview: would you be open to this?